-It becomes even more complicated when you also want to include more marketing tools in the business models as you include functions traditionally found in a full-scale billing system.
-But let’s get to that little later.
+The billing becomes even more complicated when you also want to include more marketing tools in the business models, but let’s get to that little later.

 The software that controls the charging station is called Charge Point Management System (CPMS), and it usually has just a basic billing capability.

-As we will see later with modern EV business models, for efficient EV billing, the CPMS must be combined with intelligent billing software and a customer management system to enable EV monetization truly.
+As we will see later with modern EV business models, for efficient EV billing, the CPMS must be combined with intelligent billing software and a customer management system to fully enable EV monetization.

 Who is CPI, CPO, eMSP,..?